 By Paul J. Kozlowski

-A house selling for $750,000 is worth more than one available for $500,000.
+A house selling for $750,000 is worth more than one available for sale for $500,000.
 It’s the same with a $3 latte compared to a $2 cup of black coffee.
-The dollar serves as a unit of account for measuring values of such items.
+The dollar serves as a unit of account for measuring the values of items.
 You can use paper money to purchase that latte, but paper money itself has no intrinsic value.
-It’s worth only what it can buy and so serves as a useful medium of exchange for many transactions.
+Paper money is worth only what it can buy and it serves as a useful medium of exchange for many transactions.

 $1 – George Washington, 1st President, 1789

 $10 – Alexander Hamilton, 1st Secretary of the U.S. Treasury, 1789

 $50 – Ulysses S. Grant, 18th President, 1869

 $100 – Benjamin Franklin, American Patriot and Statesman